Bubble Watch: Are mid-majors going to get hosed?

 Work to do

 Congratulations, UCF.
 You recorded your first Quad 1 win of the season with your 75-63 victory at South Florida.
 That's not going to get you into the field by itself, but it fills an important hole on the profile for a projected No. 11 seed.
-Right, about that seed, finishing up with games at Houston, at home against Cincinnati and at Temple gives you the perfect chance to do something about that.
+Right, about that seed: Finishing up with games at Houston, against Cincinnati and at Temple gives you the perfect chance to do something about that.
 Keep winning, Knights.
 (Updated: Feb.
 28)

 This situation is becoming clearer and clearer: Temple beat Houston, period.
 That, it appears, may be more or less everything the Owls have to show on their profile.
 To be sure, there's another Quad 1 victory on the ledger, the team's 70-69 overtime win at South Florida in mid-February.
 Nevertheless, beating the Bulls doesn't carry quite the same "in the room" cache as giving the Cougars their only loss of the season.
 Fran Dunphy's guys did have a shot to perhaps play themselves off the "last four in" list with a better win than the one in Tampa, but Temple lost 81-73 at Memphis.
 No more Quad 1 chances remain, unless this team sees Houston in the conference tournament.
 The Owls' signature victory may not be enough to get it done, though.
 In the meantime, Dunphy and his men should absolutely be hoping UH continues to win.
 (Updated: Feb.
 26)

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.